-(2) \ We also emphasize that the normalized Seiberg--Witten invariant appears as the `Euler characteristic' of several (co)homology theories associated with the link, such as lattice cohomology and Heegaard Floer homology.
-This also supports the above vanishing of the canonical Seiberg--Witten invariant, since the simplest manifolds (having the simplest homology) from the viewpoint of these theories are the negative definite L-spaces, or, equivalently, the links of rational singularities. \end{remark}
+(2) \ We also emphasize that the normalized Seiberg--Witten invariant appears as the `Euler characteristic' of several homology theories associated with the link, such as lattice homology and Heegaard Floer homology.
+This also supports the vanishing of the canonical Seiberg--Witten invariant in case (1), since the simplest manifolds from the viewpoint of these homology theories are the negative definite L-spaces, or, equivalently, the links of rational surface singularities. \end{remark}